Cosmic-Crayons/Tip-O-Matic/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] User can select "Feeling Generous?" to recieve a surprise tip amount grater than 20%

 ## Video Walkthrough